alucardontop/xinaA12/README_EN.md

 **What developers need to know**

-After you get the tool, you will need to sign the ipa or use Trollstore to install it to your device, so you can open the app.
+After you get the tool, you'll need to sign the ipa or use Trollstore to install it to your device, so you can open the app.

 **Supported development environments**

 Compatible with all development environments you currently use.
-Currently, the debugserver perfectly supports the debugging of additional processes (you do not need to do anything.)
+Currently, the debugserver fully supports the debugging of additional processes (you don't need to do anything.)

 **Environment repair**

 If your environment is damaged, you can restart your phone, turn on the "rebuild jailbreak rnvironment" switch, and then turn on the jailbreak.

 If there is a Sileo 522 error, try to repair the sileo language.
-If it's invalid for you, try to restore the phone settings.
+If it's invalid for you, try to restore phone settings.

-**What developers need to prepare**
+**Connecting to the device**

 Configure the complete ssh port 22

-Configure SSH password free root password on the console (default: alpine) Unable to repair password temporarily ssh-copy-id -i $HOME/.ssh/id_ rsa.
+Configure SSH password free root password on the console (default: alpine)

+Unable to repair password temporarily

+`ssh-copy-id -i $HOME/.ssh/id_ rsa`

 Pub root @ your ip

-**Precautions**
+**Warning!**

 The current test version only supports 15.0-15.1.1 A12-A15-M1.
 Rootless jailbreak supports some tweaks.
 Some unsupported tweaks need to be updated by the plug-in author to support rootless environments.
 This version integrates Sileo, TrollStore, ssh, libsubstitute, Libhooker, Procursus, Bigboss, etc.